vztpv/ClauText-Old/README.md

 # Using VisualStudio, Windows10, Modern C++

-# What is MyDEL?
+# What is ClauText?
-	MyDEL consists of Data, Event, and Main.
+	ClauText consists of Data, Event, and Main.
 		Data consists of =, {, }, String.
 			String consists of all character( including digit ) except #, white space characters, and some characters.
 			( but "#1" is allowed. and also " test wow" is allowed. )